thiippal/abulafia/examples/README.md

     history_size: 10
 ```

-Use the key `ban_rules` under `quality_control` to ban workers based on their performance when evaluated against the assignments with known answers.
+Use the key `ban_rules` under `quality_control` to ban workers based on their performance against the assignments with known answers.

 | Key                  | Value   | Description                                                                         |
 |:---------------------|:--------|:------------------------------------------------------------------------------------|